 Welcome to the Peterborough Diocesan Registry web site.

 The Anglican Diocese of Peterborough was founded in 1541.
-It covers an area comprising
+It covers an area

 Some useful links to other web sites:

 Each Diocese of the Church of England has two Legal Officers,

 the Chancellor and the Registrar, who may have deputies.
 The following are